anderskm/gputil/README.md

 ## Requirements
 CUDA GPU with latest CUDA driver installed.
-GPUstats uses the program `nvidia-smi` to get the GPU status of all available CUDA GPUs. 'nvidia-smi' should be installed automatically, when you install your CUDA driver.
+GPUstats uses the program `nvidia-smi` to get the GPU status of all available CUDA GPUs. `nvidia-smi` should be installed automatically, when you install your CUDA driver.

 Python libraries:
 * [numpy](http://www.numpy.org/)